Mattjones444/off-the-beaten-track/readme.md

 ## Tools & Technologies Used

-Techlologies used during the creation of Off The Beaten TRack include:
+Techlologies used during the creation of Off The Beaten Track include:

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.